top of page

 A Homesick world

 For me, home has always been intrinsically tied to one special place — our family home in Tehran, Iran.
 It was there that I grew up surrounded by loved ones and where my fondest memories and sense of self took shape.
 However, one by one, my sisters and I made the difficult decision to leave our homeland in search of a better future.
-With our departures, our once-vibrant home has become a silent witness to the echoes of memories, longing for a time when we were all together.

 bottom of page